Intro to high-performance computing (HPC)

 If this script depends on packages, try installing them in your own directory with virtualenv.
 Probably, only a few of you should do this on the training cluster at the same time.

-Topic 16: other Any remaining questions?
+Question 16: other Any remaining questions?
 Type your question into the chat, ask via audio (unmute), or raise your hand in Zoom.

 Part 2